hobovirtual/tmc-sm-quickstart-guide/README.md

-# tanzu mission control - self managed - tkg
+# Tanzu Mission Control - Self Managed
 Hopefully by now you've all heard about Tanzu Mission Control (aka TMC), VMware Tanzu Mission Control is a centralized hub for simplified, multi-cloud, multi-cluster Kubernetes management.
 More information can be found [here](https://tanzu.vmware.com/mission-control)

 Since it's released, Tanzu Mission Control was only available as a VMware Cloud Service, in other words SaaS only.
 Recently we release an alternative deployment option for Tanzu Mission Control, which is called Self Managed.
 With this new deployment option, customers who weren't able to use our VMware Cloud Service can benefit from the management capabilities that Tanzu Mission Control offers.